Healthy Dog Treats Reviews

 Capelin are small, oily fish that are a great source of protein, minerals, Omega-3 fatty acids, and calcium.
 Providing whole fish to your dog or cat is a much healthier way to supply Omega-3 fatty acids than processed fish oils.
 Smaller fish like Capelin also contain fewer toxins than do larger fish.
 Icelandic+™ fish dog treats are available in four different flavors and varieties.: Capelin whole fish, Cod fish chips, Cod fish skin rolls and Redfish skin rolls.
 Each flavor and variety is 100% pure fish treats for dogs, from the cold waters of Iceland.

 Icelandic+ Capelin Whole Fish are not just healthy dog treats, but also can be used to balance a fresh dog food diet.
-I provide Dexter a balanced, home-cooked diet.
+I provide Dexter a balanced, raw diet.
 While balancing his diet, I often rotate in small, oily fish to help meet his nutritional and fat needs.
 I am happy to know I have another healthy fish option to include in Dexter’s rotation.

-I am totally impressed with the quality of Icelandic+ ingredients and sourcing of their Capelin Whole Fish treats.
+I am totally impressed with the quality of Icelandic+ ingredients and the sourcing of their Capelin Whole Fish treats.
 They were a big hit with all of my pets.
 If you are looking for all natural dog treats, I can highly recommend these natural fish from Icelandic+™.
 It’s a huge bonus for me that I can incorporate this healthy dog treat into Dexter’s food preparation.
 But don’t take my word for it—give them a try for yourself.

 Does your pet enjoy healthy treats?
 Tell me in the comments.